hangol4/Dynamics-Language-Model/README.md

     Find more information about UMAP parameters [here](https://umap-learn.readthedocs.io/en/latest/parameters.html).
 4. At the end, close the Ollama server following the instructions in the [Getting started with Ollama on Cuillin](#cuillin) section.
+5. The plots will get saved in the directory `work/plots`.
+To see example outputs, visit the accompanying repository [Dynamics-Language-Model-Plots](https://github.com/hangol4/Dynamics-Language-Model-Plots).

 ### Code structure